BeijerJasSh/git-example/PCBase/DataLogger/README.md

 Sample Script of Datalogger usage.

-In this sample project the default name of datalogger is 'DataLogger1' and the default name of  history datalogger is 'DataLogger2', adjust your script according to actual use conditions.
+In this sample project the default name of datalogger is 'DataLogger1' and the default name of  history datalogger is 'DataLogger2', adjust your script according to actual conditions.

 ```
-Select * From DataLogger1
+static string dataLogger = "DataLogger1";
+static string dataLogger_history = "DataLogger2";
 ```